 First of all, remember that you aren’t looking to create a once-a-year impact.
-The best recognition solutions create a constant flow of positivity and encouragement all year long.
+The best recognition solutions facilitate frequent employee appreciation.
 Plan enough money in your budget to allow peers to recognize peers with some frequency.
 Then, add how much you’d like to set aside for higher value award nominations that require manager approvals.
 Finally, add what you plan to spend on meaningful years-of-service awards.
 If that’s too difficult, a good place to start is to simply ask yourself how much you’d like to spend per employee per year on recognition.
 Don’t forget to ask around and check with your peers in other companies to see what they’re doing.

 For a frame of reference, the most widely agreed upon standard throughout the industry, including the Society for Human Resource Management, is that 1% of payroll is a sweet spot for what to spend per employee per year.
 Spend less, and you may not achieve your desired outcomes.
 Spend more, and you may be overdoing it.
 The companies we aspire to be like most push toward this spending goal and feel confident their people, and their culture, are worth it.

 $200-350 PER EMPLOYEE PER YEAR IS A GOOD STARTING POINT FOR YOUR RECOGNITION SPEND

 1% OF ANNUAL PAYROLL IS A GOOD ASPIRATIONAL GOAL FOR MAXIMUM PROGRAM IMPACT